Feeds:

 I have always lived with winter before moving to the U.K. I moved to the U.K. for its more temperate climate, I was never a fan of the winter or summer in equal parts.
 I was looking for something as close as to an eternal autumn as I could get close to, and in all honesty for all of the rain London boasts to have, it’s still never quite enough for my liking.
 When people said the winters were mild here, I thought they meant a light and short winter, not no winter at all.
 The word winter is something the Brits still swear they have in Southern England just as the Saskatchewanians swear they have autumn.
 To both of these groups I strongly disagree.
 To me, autumn is a long good-bye to summer, its own rightful quarter of the year where layers gradually pile on easing into the big blanket of snow that inevitably awaits.
 Whereas to Saskatchewanians, autumn is a concept (a week perhaps) of sweltering summer almost immediately followed by a blizzard that starts the annual, six months of winter.
 To the Southern Brits, winter is the wearing of the same jackets they wore in autumn all the way through to Spring.
 The Novemerish rain, that to some feels never ending but still welcomes football matches to continue all year round.
 No, my friends, that is not winter.
 To explain winter to people who think they know winter, who don’t really understand winter seems like an obnoxiously Canadian and somewhat condescending thing to do.
 How do you explain winter to the winterless?

 Lockdown, for me, has felt like one long, exaggerated winter.
 I feel equal parts cozy and grateful to be indoors and the temporary pause in time, while, simultaneously, experiencing cabin fever and wanting to be able to move freely outside of my home.
 I am familiar with this feeling.
 I have experienced this feeling regularly for most of my life before moving here.
 I think what Lockdown has revealed to me about England is that people here aren’t used to having their mobility limited.
 We’re talking about the land of easily accessible planes, trains and automobiles, and walking to boot.
 Whatever you desire is within grasp, whenever you want.
 The idea of grocery shopping once a week was the first obstacle my partner faced in the first lockdown.
 Hunkering down was not a concept he or many people here were familiar with.
 It felt oppressive.
 To have your movement controlled and dictated by a huge force of nature.
-In a time where many people have so much control over who they talk to, what they watch, and what they listen to, I am reminded of the importance of patience and humility.
+In a time where many people have so much control over who they talk to, what they watch, and what they listen to, I am reminded of the importance of patience.
 That sometimes, waiting something out is sometimes your only choice and more importantly, how you wait it out, is sometimes the ultimate choice.

 Although I grew up with winter in Nova Scotia, when I think of winter, I often think of Fredericton.
 I think it’s because it was the first time in my life where I was living in a place as a pedestrian facing the elements on my own.
 It’s not that I didn’t know what cold was growing up but living rurally where you get everywhere by car is a different world to having to walk to and from bus stops as a university student in a -30 cold snap with snow up to my waist.
 I learned to exist within the unforgiving elements.
 It was not uncommon to wear your outdoor gear indoors, to be shivering while the heat poured out of the poorly insulated walls, despite your best efforts in trying to blow dry plastic around each window hoping to contain any heat and/or money.
 This was especially true at 352 York Street.
 This terribly insulated (both in winter and summer) apartment, which I utterly adored on the corner of York and Aberdeen Street.
 On one side of the house sat a Lebansese restaurant where I spent many an early morning observing while shivering in our office.
 On the other side of the house was the old Hartford shoe factory with a large tree hanging over it.
 I used to watch as the icicles glistened under the street light, the snow swirling around, like tossed glitter.
 This too done, while shivering on the couch.